graphsignal/graphsignal-python/README.md

 [![SaaS Status](https://img.shields.io/uptimerobot/status/m787882560-d6b932eb0068e8e4ade7f40c?label=SaaS%20status)](https://stats.uptimerobot.com/gMBNpCqqqJ)

 Graphsignal is a machine learning profiler.
 It helps data scientists and ML engineers make model training and inference faster and more efficient.
+It is built for real-world use cases and allows ML practitioners to:

 * Optimize training and inference by benchmarking and analyzing performance summaries, resource usage and ML operations.
 * Start profiling notebooks, scripts and model serving automatically by adding a few lines of code.